Compliments and complaints

-For a full description of improper or corrupt conduct, protected disclosures and the associated processes, please refer to the IBAC website.
+For a full description of improper or corrupt conduct, public interest disclosures and the associated processes, please refer to the IBAC website.

-Please note that Parks Victoria is not able to receive Whistleblower reporting (Protected disclosures).
+Please note that Parks Victoria is not able to receive public interest disclosures.

-Parks Victoria has established procedures for the protection of persons from detrimental action in reprisal for making a protected disclosure involving Parks Victoria or its employees.
+Parks Victoria has established procedures for the protection of persons from detrimental action in reprisal for making a public interest disclosure involving Parks Victoria or its employees.

-You can find out more about Parks Victoria’s procedure on Protected Disclosure below.
+You can find out more about Parks Victoria’s procedure on Public Interest below.